rose7489/TestRail_automation/README.md

 If you encounter issues:

-1. Check that your watsonx.ai API key is valid
+1. Check that your Google Gemini API key is valid
 2. Verify your TestRail API credentials
 3. Ensure the TestRail project and suite IDs are correct
 4. Check that the git repository path is valid and contains the specified commits